 Event coordinators may also act as the liaison between the sporting team and the event facility.
 They are also responsible for negotiating contract costs, and they must make sure that all necessary equipment is functioning properly.

-How to get there: Typically, a bachelor’s degree in hospitality management and a few years of relevant work experience are what you need to get your foot in the door.
-Also, because the demand for event planners is growing, it may help to set yourself apart by obtaining the certificate to become a CMP (Certified Meeting Planner), which is offered through the Convention Industry Council.
+How to get there: Typically, a bachelor's degree in hospitality management and a few years of relevant work experience are what you need to get your foot in the door.
+Also, because the demand for event planners is growing, it may help to set yourself apart by obtaining the certificate to be a CMP (Certified Meeting Planner), which is offered through the Convention Industry Council.

 Growth outlook: The demand for general event planners is expected to increase by 44% by 2020.

 Sports psychologists work as part of a collaborative team to increase the mental well-being of athletes, as well as non-athletes.

 What they do: Sports psychologists exist to ensure a healthy relationship between the mind and the body.
 While they primarily work with athletes, sports psychologists are also known to work with non-athletes in a variety of settings, utilizing their sports-centered techniques to help others achieve success off of the sporting fields.

 As an applied sports psychologist working with athletes, you will help patients to enhance their personal performance by teaching methods of goal-setting.
 Clinical sports psychologists combine the teaching strategies from applied psychology with therapy modalities to assist patients who suffer from mental health problems like depression or eating disorders, or job-related stresses such as performance anxiety, poor self-esteem, and burnout.